top of page

 In 2007, I completed the 200hr Forrest Yoga Foundation Training.
 Ana Forrest taught me to breathe deeply for myself.
 It changed my relationship to teaching and validated my career path.
 I quit dancing and moved to Portland, Oregon at the end of that year.
 In 2010, I completed a year-long yoga mentorship program with Kelley Starkweather Rush and Suzi Zobrist; in August of 2012, I completed the Forrest Yoga Advanced Teacher Training.
 Since 2012, I’ve been dedicated to studies in trauma-informed practices, following the teachings of Peter Levine, Bessel Van Der Kolk, Resmaa Menakem and more.

-In addition to teaching public classes and private clients, I am on staff as a trainer & facilitator at Living Yoga, a non-profit organization that brings trauma-informed yoga and mindfulness practices to marginalized communities.
-We offer volunteer-led classes in corrections & reentry, addiction treatment & recovery, and community health programs, for adults and youth, as well as public trainings and continuing education workshops on topics such as embodied resilience, social & racial justice, understanding gender, and trauma-informed care.
-We seek to foster healing and resilience in every layer of our communities.
-I still volunteer-teach classes too, which continues to ignite my heart and remind me of who I am.
+In addition to teaching public classes and private clients, I was on staff for 10 years as a trainer & facilitator at Living Yoga, a non-profit organization that brought trauma-informed yoga and mindfulness practices to marginalized communities.
+We offered volunteer-led classes in corrections & reentry, addiction treatment & recovery, and community health programs, for adults and youth, as well as public trainings and continuing education workshops on topics such as embodied resilience, social & racial justice, understanding gender, and trauma-informed care.
+I began as a volunteer in 2007 and continued volunteering in addition to being on staff until LY dissolved in 2021.

-My teaching reflects my passions for anatomy & alignment, social & racial justice, trauma-informed, embodied healing, breath, equity, ancestry, science, ritual, prayer and ceremony.
-I aim to empower others to find their power and gift.
-I specialize in one-on-one sessions, especially in working with injuries, anxiety, nervous system regulation, auto-immune disorders, pre and post-natal clients, the elderly, and body dysmorphia.
+My teaching reflects my passions for anatomy & alignment, social & racial justice, trauma-informed embodied healing, indigenous knowledge & study, breath, equity, ancestry, science, ritual, prayer and ceremony.
+I aim to empower and inspire personal & collective care/growth/liberation.
+I specialize in one-on-one sessions, especially in working with injuries, anxiety, nervous system (co)regulation, auto-immune disorders, pre and post-natal clients, the elderly, and body dysmorphia.
 My own movement and meditation practice keeps healing and teaching me; it’s my key to experiencing more presence, resilience and joy in my life.

 When I’m not teaching, you can find me dancing, reading, hiking, writing, snuggling with loved ones, camping alone, doing crossword puzzles, cursing like a sailor, watching major league baseball, or baking.